Arav016/DALTP/README.md

 - **Frontend + API**
   - React frontend for overview, dataset upload, run building, bundle download, and evaluation review
   - FastAPI backend for serving run summaries, examples, datasets, and generated run bundles
+- **Persistent metadata**
+  - PostgreSQL-backed users, sessions, datasets, jobs, bundles, and model registry metadata
+  - Filesystem storage retained for larger artifacts such as uploaded source files, generated dataset files, bundle zips, and model archives
+- **Authentication**
+  - Account creation and sign-in flow for DALTP users
+  - Session restore and logout support in the frontend
+  - User-scoped uploaded datasets and prepared run bundles
 - **Execution modes**
   - Local execution when user hardware is capable enough
   - Colab-assisted workflow when local hardware is not sufficient